AlperHuseyn/artificial-intelligence-and-machine-learning-with-python/_homeworks_/homework_03/practice_questions.md

 Next, we will repeat the training with epoch values of 1, 50, 100, 150, and 200.
 Finally, we will test the final models with the test dataset.

-To demonstrate the predictive power of our model, we will make predictions by taking some data from the test dataset and changing some column values.
+To demonstrate the predictive power of our model, we will make predictions by using `predicted.csv` file in the folder.